aditzel/dev-env-tools/README.md

 ### Installing

 1. Clone this project to a location of your choosing.
+2. Run `npm install` in the location where you installed the switcher.
+E.g. `/foo/bar/dev-env-tools/env-switcher`
-2. Create and export an environment variable for the location of the the switcher.
+3. Create and export an environment variable for the location of the the switcher.
 E.g. `export ENV_SWITCHER_HOME=/foo/bar/dev-env-tools/env-switcher`
-3. Add to the PATH.
+4. Add to the PATH.
 E.g. `export PATH=$ENV_SWITCHER_HOME:$PATH`
-4. Create a file named `settings.xml.civnet` which contains the maven settings file for when you're not on your corporate network/vpn.
+5. Create a file named `settings.xml.civnet` which contains the maven settings file for when you're not on your corporate network/vpn.
-5. Create a file named `settings.xml.corpnet` which contains the maven settings file for when you're on your corporate network/vpn.
+6. Create a file named `settings.xml.corpnet` which contains the maven settings file for when you're on your corporate network/vpn.

 ### Running